 None of these limitations should affect the enjoyment of the game because the purpose of attending the Rickwood Classic is to bask in the essence of “old timey” baseball before technology became integrated into our enjoyment of the contest.
 Watching a baseball game in America’s oldest professional ballpark is about watching the sport in virtually its purest form.

 Perhaps the greatest aspect of attending the Rickwood Classic is that fans are allowed onto the field after the game.
-At most Minor League stadiums only kids are allowed onto the field to run the bases after certain games, or if people of all ages are allowed onto the field it is only on rare occasions.
-As part of being a “living museum,” fans are allowed onto the field to play catch, run the bases, take home some of the infield dirt, or just lay down in the grass and reflect on the history that has occurred at the ballpark.
+At many Minor League stadiums only kids are allowed onto the field to run the bases after certain games.
+As part of being a “living museum,” fans are allowed onto the field to play catch, run the bases, or just lay down in the grass and reflect on the history that has occurred at the ballpark.

 So after an extended weekend, Katie and I got to see all three of Alabama’s Minor League Baseball teams play at home.
 It took us five days to see all three teams, but the additional days provided us the opportunity to see and experience a bit more in each city.
 Whether you’re from Alabama or visiting from out-of-state there is a lot to see and do in each city, even if you’ve been to the cities before there is something to explore in each downtown area.
 There are several craft breweries and award-winning restaurants in Mobile, Montgomery, and Birmingham, along with a bevy of historic sights and contemporary museums to keep baseball fans of all ages engaged on a road trip to see Alabama’s Minor League teams.